Shipwreck Off Djibouti Leaves 38 Migrants Dead - UrduPoint

 Shipwreck Off Djibouti Leaves 38 Migrants Dead

+The bodies of 38 migrants, including children, have been recovered after a shipwreck off the Horn of Africa nation of Djibouti, the UN said Tuesday, the latest disaster on the so-called Eastern migration route

-Addis Ababa, (APP - UrduPoint / Pakistan Point News - 9th Apr, 2024) Thirty-eight bodies, including those of children, have been found after a shipwreck off the Horn of Africa nation of Djibouti, the UN's International Organisation for Migration said on Tuesday.
+Addis Ababa, (APP - UrduPoint / Pakistan Point News - 9th Apr, 2024) The bodies of 38 migrants, including children, have been recovered after a shipwreck off the Horn of Africa nation of Djibouti, the UN said Tuesday, the latest disaster on the so-called Eastern migration route.

+The UN's International Organization for Migration told AFP that the boat was carrying 66 people when it sank in the early hours of Monday.

+The tragedy took place just 200 metres (yards) off the coast of Godoria in the northeast of Djibouti, the agency said in an email to AFP.

+"Thirty-eight bodies have been recovered.
+22 survivors are being assisted by IOM and local authorities," IOM regional spokesperson Yvonne Ngede said.

+She said those on the boat included women, children and babies and that most of them were believed to be Ethiopian nationals.

-The IOM said in a post on X that at least six other people were missing and presumed dead after the "tragic shipwreck", while 22 survivors were being helped by its Djibouti office as well as the local authorities.
+In a post on X accompanied by a picture of white body bags lined up on a beach, the IOM said at least six other people were missing and presumed dead after the "tragic shipwreck".

-The Ethiopian embassy in Djibouti said the accident occurred on Monday and involved a boat carrying 60 Ethiopian migrants from Djibouti to Yemen.
+The Ethiopian embassy in Djibouti said the accident involved a boat carrying around 60 Ethiopian migrants from Djibouti to war-torn Yemen.

-It took place near the coast of Godoria in the northeast of Djibouti, the embassy added in a statement on X.

-Each year, hundreds of thousands of African migrants brave the perilous "Eastern Route" across the Red Sea and through war-scarred Yemen to reach Saudi Arabia, a desperate ploy to pull their families out of grinding poverty.
+Each year, many tens of thousands of African migrants brave the perilous "Eastern Route" across the Red Sea and through war-scarred Yemen to reach Saudi Arabia, escaping conflict, or natural disaster or seeking better economic opportunities.

-"Every year, more than 200,000 migrants leave the Gulf of Aden off the coast of Djibouti and make the perilous journey by land and sea to reach middle Eastern countries," the Ethiopian embassy said on Facebook.
+"On their journeys, many face life-threatening dangers including starvation, health risks and exploitation -- at the hands of human traffickers and other criminals," the IOM said in a statement in February.

 "Our citizens are putting themselves and their families in grave danger," the embassy said.

-People should not be "deceived" by human traffickers and called for the judiciary to take action against them, it added.
+People should not be "deceived" by human traffickers, it said, calling for the judiciary to take action against them.

-The IOM's Djibouti office said on X that almost 1,000 migrants have died or gone missing on the Eastern Route since 2014.
+In February, the IOM said that according to its Missing Migrants Project at least 698 people, including women and children, had died crossing the Gulf of Aden from Djibouti to Yemen last year.

+"This number could be higher considering some tragedies often go unnoticed," it said.

 Riyadh dismissed the group's findings as "unfounded and not based on reliable sources".